Children and youth participate in a recent bike parade to powwow grounds. Thanks Youth of Unity for donating bikes to the

 New Hope Native American Mission

-Click picture below to learn more about our vision for the New Hope Center
+To learn more about our vision for the New Hope Center click the picture

 Keep up with how we are fulfilling our mission to provide the basic needs of food, clothing and a relationship with the Living God

 by clicking on any of the links below:

 - Reading our newsletter: New Hope News